chengchengcode/buildpsf/README.md

 Here are two pieces of IDL codes to build psf from image.
 I use IRAC image as an example.

+I wrote these codes at Dec. of 2013.
+I use the code recently to build the PSF for the stacked IRAC image.

 The main processs are:

 1, make a rough catalog, select point source